Most successful sales reps understand that there is no such thing as a “natural-born seller.”

 When it comes to crafting a pitch, keep these tips in mind:

 - Use images where possible.
-Depending on what type of pitch you are using, such as a presentation or emails, images are most effective in maintaining attention.
+Depending on what type of pitch you are using, such as giving a business presentation or emails, images are most effective in maintaining attention.
 They are also easier to remember than text and stats.

 - Keep things as short as possible.
 It’s natural to ramble in your excitement, but longer is not better for a sales pitch.
 Keep their attention by wrapping up quickly.